-Whether you want to choose where to focus your clothing budget or simply want to streamline your wardrobe, maximizing the flexibility of your wardrobe is all about choosing the most versatile basics possible.
-When you stock your closet with long-wearing, high-quality basics that offer superior versatility, you can be sure that you are ready for anything, sartorially speaking.
-And since, on most occasions, knowing what to wear is half of relaxing and having a good time, let's talk about the most flexible basics you can choose for your wardrobe.
+Whether you want to choose where to focus your clothing budget or streamline your wardrobe, maximizing the flexibility of your wardrobe is all about selecting the most versatile basics possible.
+Stock your closet with long-wearing, high-quality basics that offer superior versatility.
+You can be sure that you are ready for anything.
+Knowing what to wear is half of relaxing and having a good time.
+Let's talk about the most versatile outfits and basics you can choose for your wardrobe.

-A blazer is much, much more versatile than most people realize, and we are here to help you see the huge potential your blazers hold!
+A blazer is much more versatile than most people realize.
 You know to pair a blazer with dress pants or a skirt for the office, but when was the last time you threw a blazer on as a light topper on a chilly day?
 Or added a blazer to an outfit of skinny jeans and a sequined top for girls' night out?
-You probably wouldn't think to because many people consider blazers work wear and not much else, but a well-fitting blazer can fit into almost any area of your wardrobe.
+You probably wouldn't think to because many people consider blazers workwear and not much else, but a well-fitting blazer can fit into almost any area of your wardrobe.

-A scarf you really love can be worn dozens of different ways, and even stand in for several different accessories.
+A scarf you love can be worn dozens of different ways and even stand in for several different accessories.
 We recommend silk twill for its strength and durability, and if you select a scarf in a pattern and colors that complement most of your wardrobe, you will have an extremely flexible add-on that will help make the most of your clothing.
 Think about the simple square scarf—the 24"x24" silk scarves you may remember from your mom's high school photos or your grandma's wardrobe.
 This accessory piece can be worn as a ponytail tie or kerchief, a neck scarf knotted around your neck or a cravat tucked into your blouse.
 If you are willing to go a little further, you could use it as a poofy, feminine pocket square, tie it on your handbag for a little flair, or, with the proper fold, actually wear it as a bracelet.
 If you’re looking for something with more weight, check out all of our winter scarves.

-The humble cardigan!
-The very garment grandmas everywhere wanted you to take along no matter where you were going!
-As a grown-up yourself, you probably see perfectly, now, the wisdom of having a women's cardigan sweater available all the time as a light topper, but have you really thought about the role a cardigan plays in a well-planned and functional wardrobe?
+As a grown-up yourself, you probably see perfectly, now, the wisdom of having a women's cardigan sweater available all the time as a light topper, but have you thought about the role a cardigan plays in a well-planned and functional wardrobe?
 Cardigans offer amazing flexibility in a wardrobe basic, especially if you choose carefully for maximum versatility.

-Choosing the most versatile wardrobe basics you can makes sense in so many areas of our lives.
-Not only can you focus your clothing budget on quality pieces that will last a long time, but you can streamline your purchases down to what you will actually wear and love.
-It is both financially and ecologically responsible to buy wisely.
-We all need certain pieces in our wardrobe for specific occasions or functions, but what if your every-day options were not a tangle of fast-fashion blunders but rather a thoughtfully curated collection that would end the every-morning sartorial crises?
-They can be!
-Build a wardrobe around these five most versatile wardrobe basics to get the most out of your wardrobe, your clothing budget and your styling creativity.
+Choosing the most versatile wardrobe basics can make sense in so many areas of our lives.
+Not only can you focus your clothing budget on quality pieces that will last a long time, but you can streamline your purchases down to what you will wear and love.
+It's both financially and ecologically responsible to buy wisely.
+Build a wardrobe around these five most versatile wardrobe basics to get the most out of your wardrobe, your clothing budget, and your styling creativity.